greatfriends/Quantities/README.md

 So you have to know to use them together yourself in OOP.
 That is some kind of overhead.

+5. **I create a wrapper property for this**
+You use one of above solutions and create [NotMapped] property that implements intelligent Quantity.

 ## The Quantities Library